The Treatise (Walter of Bibbesworth): Topics of the poem

 The author's original intention was probably that the de Munchensi children would be looking at the text while Dionisie read it aloud.
 The poem, written in rhyming lines of irregular length (usually 7 or 8 syllables), presents a series of topics beginning with birth and childhood, listing plants, animals and animal cries, continuing through household tasks and farm work, including fishing, baking, brewing, house-building, ploughing and carting, and ending with a "great feast".
 An emphasis on learning to manage a household and an estate has been noted.
 The list of collective nouns for animals and the list of animal cries are the earliest sources for this special vocabulary in any European vernacular.

 In-text English translations

-In all manuscripts many significant words in the French text are accompanied by English translations, written between the lines or in the margins.
+In most manuscripts various words in the French text are accompanied by English translations, written between the lines or in the margins.
 These glosses help to show that the book is intended for children whose first language is English and whose second language is to be French.
 A particular aim, according to the text, was that they should "be better taught in speech and not made fun of by others".
 The Treatise marks a turning point in the linguistic history of medieval England, showing that by its date English "had already become the mother tongue of the children of the Anglo-Norman nobility, and that they learnt it before they were taught French."